Pilates

 Reformer Pilates also comes from Joseph Pilates’ original work.
 It uses spring-based apparatus to add resistance, support, and progression.

-This makes it especially helpful for joint support, rehabilitation, and for those who benefit from guided movement.
+This makes it especially helpful for supported progression, structured resistance, and for those who benefit from guided movement.

 Reformer Pilates offers greater versatility, suitable for gentle rehab or advanced athletic training.